gridlab/gridlab.ohio.edu/_tech/360-immersive-storytelling.md

 ---

-360 deg storytelling at the GRID Lab will take you places you’ve never been before.&nbsp; Using multi-lens camera rigs and cutting edge VR software, we capture environments and characters – stories and points-of-view – in a brand new way.&nbsp; With 360&deg storytelling you become a part of the story.&nbsp; Recent projects include:
+360 degree storytelling at the GRID Lab will take you places you’ve never been before.&nbsp; Using multi-lens camera rigs and cutting edge VR software, we capture environments and characters – stories and points-of-view – in a brand new way.&nbsp; With 360 degree storytelling you become a part of the story.&nbsp; Recent projects include:

 * 360 live concert video for Courtney Barnett
 * 360 pano-journalism stories for WOUB Public Media